Aleatoribus/aleator.stream/README.md

 Aleator Stream is an attempt at cloud file storage and sharing with user-managed encryption that uses keys determined solely by the user on a per-upload basis.

-This is a project for Building IT Systems at RMIT University in Semester Two of 2016.
+This was a project for `Building IT Systems` at RMIT University in Semester Two of 2016.

+## Contributors

+* Aaron Horler
+* Samuel Thwin
+* Vanja Novakovic
+* Phu Dang

 ##License

-Copyright 2016 Aleatoribus (RMIT)
+Copyright 2016-2017 Aleatoribus (RMIT)

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.